mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 This table follows two basic guidelines:
-1) When ever a fully online meeting follows an in-person meeting, the online meeting time is used that disadvantages most the participants of the time zone where the in-person meeting was held.
+1) When ever a fully online meeting follows an in-person meeting, the online meeting time is used that most disadvantages most the participants of the time zone where the in-person meeting was held.
 2) If multiple fully online meetings follow each other, the time zone selection should be rotated based on the most recent time zones that the in-person meetings were held in.

-The final case occurs in the rare event that back-to-back in-person plenaries occur in the same region.
-In this case, find the most recent meeting that was neither in 'A' (if in person) nor in 'A' night (if remote).
+The final case occurs in the rare event that back-to-back in-person plenary meetings occur in the same region.
+In this case, find the most recent meeting that was neither in 'A' (if in-person) nor in 'A' night (if fully online).
 If this meeting was in-person in region 'B', then the next meeting should be in 'B' Night.
 If it was remote in 'B' Night, the next meeting should be in 'C' Night.

 ## Number of Days and Total Hours per Day

-By 2021, online meetings were consistently over 5 days with roughly 6-hour meeting days.
-The administrative plenary, which concludes with multiple open mic sessions, would sometimes exceed this limit.
+By 2021, fully online meetings were consistently over 5 days with roughly 6-hour meeting days.
+The administrative plenary, which concludes with multiple open mic sessions, sometimes exceeded this limit.

 Six hours of online meetings, with two 30-minute breaks, was a compromise between the physical limits of attending an online meeting in an inconvenient